 Issue Commentary 0 Matters in relation to fraud We have previously discussed the risk of fraud with the Regulatory and Audit Committee.
-We have not been made aware of any other incidents in the period and no other issues have been identified during the course of our audit procedures.
+We have not been made aware of any incidents in the period and no other issues have been identified during the course of our audit procedures.
 2 Matters in relation to related parties We are not aware of any related parties or related party transactions which have not been disclosed.
 3 Matters in relation to laws and regulations You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work.
 4 Written representations A letter of representation has been requested from the Pension Fund, which is included in the Regulatory and Audit Committee papers.
-5 45 6 Confirmation requests from third parties We requested from management permission to send confirmation requests to the Pension Fund's custodian, fund managers and bank.
+5 45 Confirmation requests from third parties We requested from management permission to send confirmation requests to the Pension Fund's custodian, fund managers and bank.
 This permission was granted and the requests were sent.
-All of these requests were returned with positive confirmation.
-Disclosures Our review found no material omissions in the financial statements.
+All of these requests were returned with positive confirmation, except for the Pension Fund's bank.
+We undertook additional, alternative procedures in respect of the cash balance recorded in the Pension Fund financial statements and identified no issues.
+6 Disclosures Our review found no material omissions in the financial statements.
 7 Matters on which we report by exception We are required to give a separate opinion for the Pension Fund Annual Report on whether the financial statements included therein are consistent with the audited financial statements.
-We are currently reviewing the Annual Report and will issue our 'consistency' opinion on the Pension Fund Annual Report on completing this work.
-As such, we have not given this separate opinion at this time and are unable to certify completion of the audit of the Pension Fund administering authority until this work has been completed.
+We have concluded our review of the Annual Report and intend to issue an unqualified 'consistency' opinion on the Pension Fund Annual Report.